DFE-Digital/get-into-teaching-app/app/views/content/blog/getting-ready-to-apply.md

 ## 8. Get some advice at an event

 Our Train to Teach events will provide you with a wealth of information and help you turn questions to confidence on your journey to the classroom.
 At some of our Train to Teach events you can meet a whole range of local training providers; at others you’ll have the chance to put your questions to a panel of experts.
 Some events are in person and others replicate the experience online.
-[Book your place](/events/about-ttt-events).
+[Book your place at a Train to Teach event](/events/about-ttt-events).

 ## 9. Join our support networks on social media